mphonic/xynthii/README.md

 ## Mac Users and Quarantine

-It's possible that OSX will complain about the extensions and try to quarantine them.
-The `init.scd` script attempts to avoid this and outputs two lines to run in the Terminal to unquarantine extensions.
-Make sure to run those lines.
-If your extensions are still quarantined after these steps, you can unquarantine them by opening the terminal and running `xattr -c <the_extensions_folders_with_scx_files_in_them>/*.scx`.
-You'll need to run this for each extension.
-Use `Platform.userExtensionDir.openOS` as above to find the main extensions folder, then go into each extension folder and find the folder that has files that end in `.scx`.
+OSX attempts to quarantine some binary files when it isn't sure whether to "trust" them.
+If you don't take unquarantine steps, you'll see this when you try to run xynthii in the form of dialog windows opening for each extension.
+You could try to manage all of these one by one by following instructions from the "?" in the dialog windows, but you really want to avoid being in this situation in the first place.
+The `init.scd` script helps avoid this by outputting two lines to run in the Terminal (Applications -> Utilities -> Terminal) to unquarantine extensions (they each start with `xattr -c ...`).
+Make sure to run those lines -- copy the entirety of each line from the Supercollider Post Window and execute (paste the line and hit Return) each separately in the Terminal.
+If you chose to do a manual installation, you can unquarantine extensions by opening the terminal and running `xattr -c <the_extensions_folders_with_scx_files_in_them>/*.scx`.
+You'll need to run this for both Ported Plugins and Oversampling Oscillators.
+Use `Platform.userExtensionDir.openOS` as above to find the main extensions folder, then go into each relevant extension folder and find the folder that has files that end in `.scx`.
 To get the whole `<the_extensions_folder_with_scx_files_in_them>`, select the folder you just found and hit option-command-c.
 This should copy the path, which you can then paste into the above command; i.e., `xattr -c /Users/me/Library/Application\ Support/SuperCollider/Extensions/SC3plugins/*.scx`.

 Marcin Paczkowski has written a [script to do this](https://scsynth.org/t/building-supercollider-and-plugins-on-mac-m1/4626/60?u=mphonic), as well.